About 502 Errors

 Step 1.
 Check PHP via Monit

-First, head to your Servers page in your account and open up Monit for the website you’re having trouble with by clicking on the pie chart icon:
+First, head to your Servers page in your account and open up Monit for the server you’re having trouble with by clicking on the pie chart icon:

 Under processes, is your websites PHP version status “OK“?
 If it’s anything else then PHP is likely down and this is the root cause of the issue you’re facing.